First Year

-As a Nelson Mandela University Bachelor of Visual Arts (BVA) student, you will begin with a generic first year of study, the Bachelor of Visual Arts First Year programme.
+As a student at Nelson Mandela University in the Bachelor of Visual Arts (BVA), you will start with a general first year called the Bachelor of Visual Arts First Year programme.

 • Fashion and Textiles